top of page

 Between remotes that change channels at the sound of your voice to virtual assistants like Siri and Alexa, most of us likely use voice search more often than we even realize.

-While this makes our lives easier, it makes SEO (search engine optimization) strategy more complicated, as voice searching and text searching can produce very different results.
+While this makes our lives easier, it complicates SEO (search engine optimization) strategy, as voice and text searches can produce very different results.

 Furthermore, voice searches typically only show around three of the most relevant results to the search, so modifying your SEO strategy to work with this search method is crucial in order to reach as wide of an audience as possible.